So if the object is the capability, what controls what we can do with the object? How do we express our access rights on that object?

 ref variables, as long as it doesn’t write to the object.

 trn.
-This is used for data structures that you want to write to and give out read-only (
+This is used for data structures that you want to write to, while also holding read-only (

-box) variables to.
+box) variables for them.
 You can also convert the

 trn variable to a